 AN ACT further to provide for the collection of duties on imports and for other purposes.

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That whenever it shall, in the udgment of the President, by reason of unlawful condinations of persons in opposition to the laws of the United States, become impracticable to execute the revenue laws and collect the duties on imports the revenue laws and collect the duties on imports. the United States, become impracticable to execute the revenue laws and collect the duties on imports by the ordinary means, in the ordinary way, at any port of entry in my collection district, he is anthorized to cause such duties to be collected at any port of delivery in said district until such obstruction shall cease; and in such case the surveyors at said ports of delivery shall be clothed, with all the powers and be subject to all the obligations of collectors at ports of entry; and the Secretary of the Treasury, with the approbation of the President, shall appoint such number of weighers, gaugers, measurers, inspectors, appruisers, and clarks as may be necessary, in his Judgment, for the faithful execution of the revenue laws at said ports of delivery, and shall fix and establish the limits within which such ports of delivery are constituted ports of entry as aforesaid; and all the provisions of law regulating the issue of marine papers, the coasting trade, the warehousing of imports, and collection of duties shall apply to the ports of entry so constituted in the same manner as they do to ports of entry established by the laws ow in force.
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That whenever it shall, in the Judgment of the President, by reason of unlawful combinations of persons in opposition to the laws of the United States, become impracticable to execute the revenue laws and collect the duties on imports by the ordinary means, in the ordinary way, at any port of entry in any collection district, he is authorized to causes such duties to be collected at any port of delivery in said district until such obstruction shall cease; and in such case the surveyors at said ports of delivery shall be clothed with all the powers and be subject to all the obligations of collectors at ports of entry; and the Secretary of the Treasury, with the approbation of the President, shall appoint such number of weighers, gaugers, measurers, inspectors, appraisers, and clerks as may be necessary, in his judgment, for the faithful execution of the revonue laws at said ports of delivery, and shall fix a his judgment, for the naturn execution of the women laws at said ports of delivery, and shall fix and establish the limits within which such ports of elivery are constituted ports of entry as aforcasid; and all the provisions of law regulating the issue of sarine papers, the coasting trade, the warehousing f imports, and collection of duties shall apply to or on shipboard, as the case may be, and there de-tain all vessels and cargoes arriving within or ap-proaching said district, until the duties imposed by inw on said vessels and their cargoes are paid in cash: Provided, that if the owner or consignee of the cargo on board any vessel detained as aforesaid, or the master of said vessel, shall desire to enter a port of entry in any other district in the United States where no such obstructions to the execution of the laws exone, approved February 28, 1428, some see, approved February 28, 1428, some see the laws to be soft the unliting to suppress combinations against the saws of the United States, and to cause the laws to be inly executed, and the insurgents shall have failed to lisperse by the time directed by the President, and when said insurgents claim to act under the author when said insurgents claim to act under the author said insurgents claim to act under the author said insurgents and such claim is not discounted.